 Adjustments.
-In the event that any dividend or other distribution is declared (whether in the form of cash, stock or other property), or there occurs any recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, spin-off, combination, repurchase or share exchange, or other similar corporate transaction or event, then, if the Compensation Committee determines in its discretion that it is appropriate to do so, (i) the number and kind of shares of stock or other property which may thereafter be issued in connection with Awards; (ii) the number and kind of shares of stock or other property to be issued or issuable in respect of outstanding Awards; (iii) the exercise price, grant price or purchase price relating to any Award; and (iv) the maximum number of shares subject to Awards which may be awarded to any Plan participant during any period may be equitably adjusted (including, without limitation, by way of cancellation of an Award in exchange for a cash payment) to prevent the dilution or enlargement of the rights of participants without change in any aggregate purchase price (provided that no ISO granted under the Plan will be adjusted in a manner that causes such Option to fail to continue to qualify as an ISO without the consent of the participant).
+In the event that any dividend or other distribution is declared (whether in the form of cash, stock or other property), or there occurs any recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, spin-off, combination, repurchase or share exchange, or other similar corporate transaction or event, then, subject to the terms of the Plan, (i) the number and kind of shares of stock or other property which may thereafter be issued in connection with Awards; (ii) the number and kind of shares of stock or other property to be issued or issuable in respect of outstanding Awards; (iii) the exercise price, grant price or purchase price relating to any Award; and (iv) the maximum number of shares subject to Awards which may be awarded to any Plan participant during any period may be equitably adjusted (including, without limitation, by way of cancellation of an Award in exchange for a cash payment) to prevent the dilution or enlargement of the rights of participants without change in any aggregate purchase price.
 Any such adjustment shall be made by the Compensation Committee, whose determination as to what adjustments shall be made, and the extent thereof, shall be final, binding and conclusive.